Pretty Pea

 Your endocrine (hormone) system is in the front line when it comes to handling the effects of stress on your body.
 If you’re under chronic stress or suffer from anxiety, the adaptogenic effects of maca may help to reduce the load.

-Unlike HRT maca supports the HPA axis to support the body’s own production of numerous hormones, increasing or decreasing their levels according to what you individually need.
+Maca supports the HPA axis to support the body’s own production of numerous hormones, increasing or decreasing their levels according to what you individually need.

-Nutrient rich, Maca is packed with vitamins C and A, as well as B2, B6 and niacin and packed with minerals, including iron, zinc, iodine, calcium, copper, magnesium and potassium.
+Highly nutritious Maca is often referred to as a superfood.
+It’s rich in fibre, a large number of essential amino acids, fatty acids and other nutrients, packed with vitamins C and A, as well as B2, B6 and niacin and packed with minerals, including iron, zinc, iodine, calcium, copper, magnesium and potassium.

 Maca is also rich in beneficial plant sterols that are biochemically related to hormones such as oestrogen, testosterone and